 The way women’s bodies react to the keto diet is vastly different from how men’s bodies work with the diet, and this is due to a few important biological differences.

-Female sex hormones like estrogren and progesterone play an integral role in the regulation and functioning of the female body.
+Female sex hormones like estrogen and progesterone play an integral role in the regulation and functioning of the female body.
 Studies in mice have shown that when fat is increased in the diet, this can wreak havoc on hormone balance, increasing estrogen levels.
-Increased estrogen supresses the thyroid, which is a control center for weight management, energy levels, sex drive, concentration, and mood.
-Weight gain is also one of the most common effects of having imparied thyroid function.
+Increased estrogen suppresses the thyroid, which is a control center for weight management, energy levels, sex drive, concentration, and mood.
+Weight gain is also one of the most common effects of having impaired thyroid function.

 Effects of Low Carb on the Female Body

 While carbs are a big no-no on the ketogenic diet, they hold a lot of nutritional value in the form of essential vitamins, minerals, and macronutrients; many of which are essential to female health.
 Cutting carbs drastically can also increase the stress hormone, cortisol.
 Higher levels of cortisol are linked to negative health outcomes, like inflammation, blood sugar spikes, weight gain, and high blood pressure.

 Regardless of gender, it’s always vital to weigh the pros and cons of a new eating pattern, and starting the ketogenic diet is no exception.

 Benefits of the Keto Diet for Women